 Academic concessions for certain unforeseen events, such as changes in the requirements of an on-going job, may also be unrelated to a disability.

-For further information on academic concessions, including the process to follow, refer to the UBC Academic Calendar for the Senate Regulation on Academic Concession.
+For further information on academic concessions, refer to the UBC Academic Calendar for the Senate Regulation on Academic Concession.

 Is mental illness a disability for which a student can be accommodated?